ehwest/mdn_qms/README.md

 The present Quality Management System (QMS) is specifically designed to achieve and sustain the following goals.

-1. Registration of T1Pal with the FDA
+1. Registration of T1Pal and CoPilot with the FDA
-2. Meet FDA-defined "Special Controls" for T1Pal Operations
+2. Meet FDA-defined "Special Controls" for T1Pal and CoPilot Operations
-3. Support "Appropriate Validations" for T1Pal as a device
+3. Support "Appropriate Validations" for T1Pal and CoPilot as "devices".
 4. Implement certain "Special Controls" needed to sustain T1Pal Operations.

 In this environment, **"Special Controls"** has been defined by the FDA as follows: